yuhko-msft/microsoft-graph-docs/api-reference/beta/api/managedtenants-managementactiontenantdeploymentstatus-list.md

 ---
-title: "Get managementActionTenantDeploymentStatus"
+title: "List managementActionTenantDeploymentStatus"
-description: "Read the properties and relationships of a managementActionTenantDeploymentStatus object."
+description: "Get a list of the managementActionTenantDeploymentStatus objects and their properties."
 author: "idwilliams"
 ms.localizationpriority: medium
 ms.prod: "microsoft-365-lighthouse"
 doc_type: apiPageType
 ---

-# Get managementActionTenantDeploymentStatus
+# List managementActionTenantDeploymentStatus
 Namespace: microsoft.graph.managedTenants

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [managementActionTenantDeploymentStatus](../resources/managedtenants-managementactiontenantdeploymentstatus.md) object.
+Get a list of the [managementActionTenantDeploymentStatus](../resources/managedtenants-managementactiontenantdeploymentstatus.md) objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).